-If you are trying to get as much weed out of your garden as possible, this isn’t very many.
-Scrogging lets you get the most “bang for your buck” when you have to grow in limited numbers.
+If you are trying to get as much weed out of your garden as possible, five plants aren’t that many.
+Scrogging lets you get the most “bang for your buck” when you must grow in limited numbers.

-Scrogging is especially useful for people who would like to grow large Sativas in a smaller space.
+Scrogging is especially useful for those who want to grow large Sativas in a smaller space.
 It lets them manipulate the growth until every bit of light is hitting the plants somewhere, rather than being wasted by hitting the floor instead.

 It’s important to know what your entire grow room needs before you even think about scrogging.
 For the grow room part, the following items are an example of what you could use:

 1 x 3×3 foot tent

 1 x 400 watt MH during vegetative stage

 1 x 400-watt HPS during flowering stage

 4 x Amnesia cuttings